Venousdata/SmartPensionChallenge/README.md

 5. Run the backend once the above command has compiled (should have 0 errors/warnings).
 Do this via the command `npm run dev`.
 6. Once the backend is up and running, in a new window, navigate to the frontend file directory and build it by running the command `tsc --w`.
 7. Run the frontend once the above command has compiled (should have 0 errors/warnings).
 Do this via the command `npm run start`.
-8. To run tests, watch tests, or retrieve test coverage, run any of the following commands in the frontend or backend: `npm run test`, `npm run test --watch`, `npm run test --coverage`.
+8. To run tests, watch tests, or retrieve test coverage, run any of the following commands in the frontend or backend: `npm run test`, `npm run test:watch`, `npm run test:coverage`.